CPR and Defibrillation in Remote Environments

 In Case of Death in a Remote Environment

-If the casualty has died from infectious disease, alert the authorities as soon as possible and secure the area from humans and wildlife.
+• If the casualty has died from an infectious disease, alert the authorities as soon as possible and secure the area from humans and wildlife.
 Remain together and limit travel unless absolutely necessary.

-You should not interfere with the body to preserve evidence, however sometimes you will need to cover the body or even bury it dependent on how long it will take to be retrieved.
+• You should not interfere with the body to preserve evidence, however, sometimes you will need to cover the body or even bury it depending on how long it will take to be retrieved.
 Reasons for covering or burial include dignity, infection control and protection of the body from flooding, avalanche, wildlife.

 Related Article: Hypothermia Guidelines